-Apple cider sausage and lentils is a simple, rustic dish that is pure hygge on a winter night.
+An easy one-pot sausage and lentil casserole, with apple cider and puy lentils, it is a simple, rustic casserole dish that is pure hygge on a winter night.

 This has been an amazingly tiring couple of weeks with work.
 Anyone who is a teacher can probably appreciate this, especially anyone who also holds some leadership roles, but there have more than a couple of 12+hour days of work.
 Nonetheless, the week is done, and the weekend beckons.
 Weekends have clearly turned into my days of cooking, and last weekend was no exception.